kelsiealopez/MongoliaBirds/README.md

 /n/netscratch/edwards_lab/Lab/kelsielopez/lastz-1.04.52/src

-# it means adding a line like this to the .bashrc folder (but make sure to replace it with your path)
+# it means adding a line like this to the .bashrc folder (but make sure to replace it with your path!!!)

+# change to home directory
+cd ~

-# edit it with
+# edit .bashrc folder with nano
 nano .bashrc

 export PATH=/n/netscratch/edwards_lab/Lab/kelsielopez/lastz-1.04.52/src:$PATH
 source .bashrc